About the Campbell Foundation

 The Campbell Foundation has been a part of helping to discover better treatments for people with HIV, as well as funding research into a cure for HIV, since its creation by the late Richard Campbell Zahn in 1995.

 It was Mr. Zahn's wish that his private, independent foundation support nonprofit organizations conducting clinical, laboratory-based research into the prevention and treatment of HIV/AIDS, and related conditions and illnesses.
 We do not fund behavioral research projects.

 Since 1995, The Campbell Foundation has used its initial endowment and donations to fund alternative, nontraditional avenues of research that will have direct clinical impact/relevancy to the HIV care/research community within five to seven years.

 Our board of directors remains dedicated to pursuing Mr. Zahn's original goals.
 The Campbell Foundation is committed to our original donor's intent of funding novel and groundbreaking laboratory-based HIV and AIDS research.
-Our funding includes various projects that aim to eradicate the HIV virus and cure the still-deadly infection.
+Our funding includes various projects that aim to eradicate the HIV virus and cure the still-deadly infection and its numerous comorbidities.

 Our grant review process is thorough

 The foundation's grant review process utilizes the evaluation services of a pro bono peer review board comprised of physicians and clinicians from throughout the United States.
 Our board of directors, who also serve pro bono, review a synopsis of each grant proposal for final funding decisions.